liujjw/regos-2000/rusty_c/mydisk/AsyncAPI/design.md

 finally found something called a hardware abstraction layer devloped by the makers of the board, starting using it its in C, but we can use Rust with C so its fine

 in the interrupts section, theres an HAL api i can use to register a PLIC interrupt and then perform reads and writes using the HAL api for the spi interface "metal_interrupt_register_handler"

+# dec 12
+check clock for when a character is delivered scheduler.c

+theres a riscv instruction for waiting when no process wants to run wfi (wait for interrupt) not in egos-2000 scheduler may panic if no process in queeu fix for tty.c first

+look at dev_tty.c > cpu_intr.c > scheduler.c > process.h > context.S > ult.c